How to start a blog in 2025: the complete guide for beginners

 What is a blog?

 In simple terms, a blog is a website optimized for content consumption, not direct selling.
-Each piece of content/article you write for a blog is called a blog post.
+Each piece of content/article you write for a blog is called a blog post, or a blog entry.

 Content in a blog is usually archived by date, so the latest articles show at the top, followed by the ones published before, and so on.
 As such, a blog is a collection of blog posts sorted by date.